AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/noir_contracts.md

 nargo new example_contract
 ```

 This creates a noir project with Nargo.toml (which is the manifest file of the project).
 Also, you will see a file in `example_contract/src/main.nr` which is where we will write our contract.
-But before this we must use the aztec-noir library.

 Your folder should look like:
 ```